-In order to promote social distancing and discourage gatherings of 10 or more people, the health department lobby will no longer receive visitors.
-Clients arriving at the health department for appointments or birth/death certificates are encouraged to call the front desk at (850) 227-1276, before entering the lobby.
+In order to promote social distancing and discourage gatherings of 10 or more people, the health department is asking all clients to call the front desk at (850) 227-1276, before entering the lobby.
 We're here for you!
 Give us a call to discuss curbside pickup for birth control, medications, or emergency contraception.